chipsalliance/firrtl-spec/spec.md

 ## Unsigned Integers from Literal Bits

 A literal unsigned integer can alternatively be created given a string representing its bit representation and an optional bit width.
+Like with the integer representation, the expression has a constant type.

 The following radices are supported: